dmarx/obsidian_vault/Optimal Transport.md

 - **Geometric Interpretation:** The choice of \(\alpha\) in alpha-divergence shapes the geometry of the space of probability distributions.
 This geometry, in turn, affects the paths considered "efficient" for transforming one distribution into another within the framework of OT.
 Different values of \(\alpha\) highlight different features of the distributions (e.g., tails, modes) as being significant in calculating this efficiency.

-- **Efficiency and Distortion:** From the perspective of Information Geometry, an efficient transport is one that minimizes some notion of information distortion—measured, for example, by alpha-divergence—between the source and target distributions.
-This approach transcends simple physical notions of distance, incorporating considerations of how information is preserved or lost in the transport process.
+- **Efficiency and Distortion:** From the perspective of Information Geometry, an efficient transport is one that minimizes some notion of information distortion—measured, for example, by [[alpha-divergence]]—between the source and target distributions.
+This approach transcends simple physical notions of [[distance]], incorporating considerations of how [[information]] is preserved or lost in the [[transport process]].

-- **Entropy-Regularized OT:** In the realm of OT, introducing entropy regularization leads to the Sinkhorn distance, a computationally tractable variant of the OT distance that incorporates entropy constraints.
-The connection to Information Geometry comes through the interpretation of entropy regularization as a way to smooth the transport problem, making it more robust and aligning it with principles from Information Geometry, where entropy plays a central role.
+- **Entropy-Regularized OT:** In the realm of OT, introducing [[entropy]] [[regularization]] leads to the [[Sinkhorn distance]], a computationally tractable variant of the OT distance that incorporates entropy constraints.
+The connection to [[Information Geometry]] comes through the interpretation of entropy regularization as a way to smooth the transport problem, making it more robust and aligning it with principles from Information Geometry, where entropy plays a central role.

 ### Practical Implications in Machine Learning and Statistics